0xPolygon/polygon-docs/docs/learn/agglayer.md

 * A brief overview of how the AggLayer is implemented.
 * The advantages of using an aggregated solution.

-## Polygon's networks topology

-Polygon Labs currently runs two main chains in production.

-The first is[ Polygon POS chain](https://docs.polygon.technology/pos/overview/), which is basically the rebranded and upgraded version of the former Matic network.
-A network that brings with it a massive ecosystem, where top brands such as Starbucks and Nike exist.

-The second is[ Polygon zkEVM](https://docs.polygon.technology/zkEVM/overview/), a rollup aiming at becoming a Type-2 zkEVM, where users have the same UX as in Ethereum, enjoy the security of Ethereum, and partners have access to a huge developer community.

-The experience gained since launching Polygon zkEVM in March 2023, has culminated in the POS chain upgraded to a zero-knowledge validium as announced in[ June, 2023](https://polygon.technology/blog/polygon-2-0-polygon-pos-zk-layer-2).

-Polygon Labs further harnessed its ZK-technology by introducing the Chain Development Kit ([CDK](https://docs.polygon.technology/cdk/overview/)), and thus allowing businesses to build their own customizable blockchains.
-With the CDK, builders can pick and choose between a zk-rollup and a validium, as well as select either a Type-2 or Type-1 prover.

 **![img](https://lh7-eu.googleusercontent.com/gusTl_jWu_eVU4RF32Y3LvQYG63nR9Ydi_qZQDNxTGyuhjlNsWvuRNMXJvr05bWZznFfedIu1smvHJsGP9nQgxbHipfpmrhQfN9dmvED20B4BSRI5fSP3MV3ztoYuqEAVIStTR-_Aynv7zVGLOPox9o)**

 ### Fragmented liquidity

-Although the above setting gives developers the freedom to build on chains that suit their needs, or design their own chains, such a setup lacks cross-chain interoperability.
+Although developers have now the freedom to build on chains that suit their needs, or design their own chains, the current setup lacks cross-chain interoperability.

 As seen in the above diagram, each chain connects directly to Ethereum.
 Since every chain has its separate and exclusive bridge contract, any transfer of assets from Chain A to Chain B must go via Ethereum.
 This means a simple cross-chain transfer of assets involves more chain interactions than necessary.

 Reliance on bridging in order to connect what are essentially isolated networks, is a common interoperability solution.
 But it translates to fragmented liquidity, and a less than ideal user experience.

 ### Atomic guarantees